 I look at Ro water as just a fancy setup for using a water filter.
 Basically, the RO system will just remove solid and sediment from the water by ruining it through a filter and a semipermeable membrane.
 We use RO water in the office as it is hooked right up and just makes it easy when brewing.
 Also like I mentioned earlier you are getting all those minerals you will need from the malt extract.
 So, RO water is good to use.

-Is perfectly fine to use it will just cost you a little extra buying 2 gallons of water each time you brew.
+It is perfectly fine to use it will just cost you a little extra buying 2 gallons of water each time you brew.

 The general rule of thumb is that you can use well water to brew with, especially if that is how your drinking water to your hose is supplied.
-I still think the best way to brew is with RO or filtered water but if your option is well water than you should be fine as long as it is safe for drinking.
+I still think the best way to brew it is with RO or filtered water but if your option is well water than you should be fine as long as it is safe for drinking.

-While brewing super eco-friendly and brewing with rain water it is not what is best for your beer.
-There can be certain chemicals found in rain water that are absorbed from pollutions in the air.
-I would suggest not using rain water.
+While brewing super eco-friendly and brewing with rainwater it is not what is best for your beer.
+There can be certain chemicals found in rainwater that are absorbed from pollutions in the air.
+I would suggest not using rainwater.

 To recap the best water to use and what we recommend is Filtered water, RO Water and bottled water.
 You can use tap and distilled water as well but if you have the option to use any of the other ones, that would be ideal.

 A key point to make about brewing with Malt Extract.
-It is much more forgiving than brewing from all grain.
+It is much more forgiving than brewing from all-grain.
 The malt extract contains a lot of the minerals that are needed to promote yeast growth.
 There is no need to have to get your water tested or buy specials chemicals to add to your water to change the profile.
 Just another reason why brewing with Mr. Beer is great.